supervisely-ecosystem/template-import-from-folder/README.md

   <img src="https://user-images.githubusercontent.com/48913536/206445663-b04f2268-8da1-4f0d-b41a-f2d976431a47.png"/>
 </div>

-You can upload the folder to drag-and-drop field or you can click on the drag-and-drop field and choose project from your computer in opened window.
+You can upload the folder to drag-and-drop field or you can click on the drag-and-drop field and choose folder from your computer in opened window.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/48913536/206445657-374aaa66-e568-4373-bf71-69a6f4f442a0.png" width=60%/>